PowerCommands/PowerCommands2022/PowerCommands Design Principles And Guidlines.md

 The files needed is:
  - PowerCommandServices
  - PowerCommandsConfiguration
+ - PowerCommandsConfiguration.yaml*

- Not needed but needed at runtime is the configuration file PowerCommandsConfiguration.yaml, and your custom commands project is the most suitable project for this file.
+ *Needed at runtime is the configuration file PowerCommandsConfiguration.yaml, and your custom commands project is the most suitable project for this file.

  Each file explained:
  ### PowerCommandServices